Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 Diagnostics

-In pancreatitis, endoscopic retrograde cholangiopancreatography is used - a radiopaque substance is injected endoscopically into the duodenal papilla.
+For pancreatitis, endoscopic retrograde cholangiopancreatography is used - a radiopaque substance is injected endoscopically into the duodenal papilla.

-If necessary, to clarify the ability of the gland to produce certain enzymes, functional tests are prescribed with specific stimulants for the secretion of certain enzymes.
+If it is necessary to clarify the ability of the gland to produce certain enzymes, functional tests with specific stimulants for the secretion of certain enzymes are prescribed.

 Treatment of chronic pancreatitis